Welcome to Child Nutrition!

 If a student was on the meal program at the end of the last school year, the benefit will carry over for the first 30 Days of school.
 A new application must be submitted to continue benefits for each school year.

-NEW!
-Now you can check on the status of your application for free or reduced school meals online.
+Note: You can also check on the status of your application for free or reduced school meals online.
 This is also a FREE service.
 Visit www.schoollunchstatus.com and then select your state (Texas) and then your District (Richardson).
 Enter the confirmation number from the on line application or the student's name and ID number.
 Click "Submit" to view your application status.
 It's that easy!
 You can also print your own letter for proof of meal benefits from this site.

 Students should have money in their account or pay cash for meals or any menu items.
 The cashier will inform the student when money should be deposited into the account.
 Notices will also be given to the classroom teacher to send home with the students in the elementary schools.
 We ask that parents monitor their student's lunch account balances and send lunch money when needed.
 This can be done at www.PayPAMS.com